d3kryption/narrative-documentation/docs/interaction/interaction.md

 It is common to disable and enable an **interaction** component depending on your games state.
 For example a character during a cutscene will not want to interact with anything.

-This can easily be toggled using Unreal's built in Activate and Deactivate events..
+This can easily be toggled using Unreal's built in Activate and Deactivate events.

 ![interaction_activate.png](/img/interaction/interaction_activate.png)